 Signs of swiftly developing heatstroke consist of:

-- Unconscious for more than a few seconds
+- At first, unconscious for more than a few seconds

 - Signs of fair to brutal trouble breathing